Waratah West

 An assessment of population growth drivers in Waratah West reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The estimated population of the suburb of Waratah West is around 3,298 as of February 2026.
-This figure represents a growth of 156 people, or approximately 5.0%, since the 2021 Census which reported a population of 3,142.
-The increase is inferred from AreaSearch's estimated resident population of 3,280 in June 2024 and an additional 58 validated new addresses since the Census date.
-This results in a population density ratio of approximately 2,100 persons per square kilometer, which is higher than the average across national locations assessed by AreaSearch.
-Waratah West's growth rate of 5.0% since the census is within 0.9 percentage points of the Rest of NSW's 5.9%, indicating competitive growth fundamentals.
-Overseas migration was primarily responsible for this population increase during recent periods.
+The population of the suburb of Waratah West is estimated at around 3,298 as of Feb 2026.
+This reflects an increase of 156 people since the 2021 Census, which reported a population of 3,142 people.
+The change was inferred from the resident population of 3,280 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 58 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,100 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Waratah West's growth rate of 5.0% since the census positions it within 0.9 percentage points of the Rest of NSW (5.9%).
+Population growth for the suburb was primarily driven by overseas migration.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-These projections indicate an above median population growth for non-metropolitan areas nationally, with the suburb expected to increase by 481 persons to 2041, reflecting a total increase of approximately 13.0% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Looking ahead, an above median population growth is projected for non-metropolitan areas nationally, with the suburb expected to increase by 501 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 14.7% over the 17 years.

 Frequently Asked Questions - Population